Issyk Kul Lake Travel Guide

 But Karakol is not just a trekking and skiing base, its also quite a multicultural town with some interesting attractions and colonial Russian architecture.

-You can take a free Karakol City Tour and visit the lovely wooden Russian Orthodox Church that dates back to 1872.
+You can take a free Karakol City Walking Tour and visit the lovely wooden Russian Orthodox Church that dates back to 1872.
 You’ll also visit the interesting and unique Dungan Mosque.
 Karakol is very close to China and in the 1880s Dungans (Chinese Muslims) fled persecution and came to Karakol and built this colourful and unique mosque in 1910.
 It was constructed entirely without using any nails and looks more like a Chinese temples than any other mosque I’ve ever seen.

 To learn more about Dungan culture you can also attend a Dungan cooking experience in the village of Yrdyk about 20 mins from Karakol.
 You’ll visit the Dungan museum and learn about the culture, heritage and cuisine of the people before tucking into a feast of 8 dishes that are an interesting fusion of Chinese and Kyrgyz cuisine.